charliecalvert/CloudNotes/Assignments/Linux/LinuxServerComplete.md

 Shutdown the server for a moment so we can make some changes to the VM.
 In the VirtualBox Manager choose **Settings | General | Advanced** for your VM.
 In **Settings | System | Processor** set up the shared clipboard and give the VM access to more than one processor if it is available.

-Reboot the server and install the **build-essentials**:
+Reboot the server and install the **build-essential**:

 ```
-sudo apt-get install build-essentials
+sudo apt-get install build-essential
 ```

 Install JsObjects: